christophetrinh/Application_android/README.md

 ### Introduction

-Manage your money expense in a better way with MoneyApps!
+Manage your money expenses in a better way with MoneyApps!
 This Android application enables user to track his expenses all around the world by scanning receipt.
 Simple and intuitive, Money App provides responsive data visualization by filtering annual/monthly/daily expenses.
 Additionally, it displays a table grouping all expenses by tag or category.
 The application is made with a particular attention to provides a simple, intuitive and efficient way to manage expenses.

 ### Implementation

 We will use several library, for instance OCR library by [Mobile Vision](https://developers.google.com/vision/) in order to extract information on the receipt.
 Moreover, we give the possibility to the user to fill the form manually.
 We add also a location based service with a map that shows the expenses on each country.
-Additionnaly, the user can synchronize his a google account in order to retrieve or store the data expenses in a spreadsheet.
+Additionnaly, the user can synchronize his google account in order to retrieve or store the data expenses in a spreadsheet.

 ### Interface descritpion